We are grateful to all of our generous donors who make it possible for our school to continue offering student scholarships.

 Scholarships for New Students

-The SJSU School of Information is offering the Director's Scholarship for Excellence – five $1,000 scholarships for new students who begin the MLIS program in fall 2015 and five $1,000 scholarships to new students who begin the MLIS program in spring 2016.
+The SJSU School of Information is offering the Director's Scholarship for Excellence – five $1,000 scholarships for new students who begin the Master of Library and Information Science (MLIS) program in spring 2016.
 For more information about the Director's Scholarship for Excellence, please see: New Student Scholarships

 Scholarships for Current Students